rkbhan/FloralOpening/FOH_GitHub.md

 ### Introduction

 Flower opening and closure are traits of reproductive importance in all angiosperms, because they determine the success of self- and cross-pollination events.
-Existing variations in floral opening hours have been recorded in many species, but the transient nature of this phenotype has rendered it a difficult target for genetic studies.
-In this document, I describe a simple method using support vector machine (SVM) to identify flowers from image series obtained by a drone-mediated remote sensing phenotyping experiment.
+Existing variations in floral opening hours have been recorded in many species, but the temporal nature of this phenotype has rendered it a difficult target for genetic studies.
+In this document, I describe a simple method using support vector machine (SVM) to identify flowers from image series obtained by a drone-based remote sensing phenotyping experiment.
 Floral pixels were identified from the images using a support vector machine (SVM) machine learning algorithm with an accuracy above 99%.

 ### Load dataset.

-You can find the dataset in this repository.
+You can find the dataset in this repository under FOH_GitHub_files/Labeled_pixel_samples.csv.
 The dataset consists of the Hue-Saturation-Value (HSV) readouts of sample floral, vegetative and ground pixels.

 ```r
 library(ggplot2)